Measuring Disentanglement: A Review of Metrics: Overview of Metrics

 \subsection{Predictor-based Metrics}

 These metrics train regressors or classifiers to predict factor realizations from codes ($f(\textbf{\textup{z}})\mapsto \textbf{\textup{v}}$).
-Then the usefulness of each code dimension in predicting a given factor is analyzed.
+Then the predictor is analyzed to assess the usefulness of each code dimension in predicting the factors.
 These methods are naturally suited to measure explicitness.
 They are typically equipped to deal with continuous factors as well as categorical factors simply by choosing an appropriate predictor.
 However, compared to Information-based metrics, they require more design choices and hyper-parameter tuning.
 This means a metric is more likely to behave differently from one implementation to another.